-Station Monument
+Station Gypsumville

 RCAF Gypsumville came about as part of the CADIN (Continental Air Defence Integration, North) program.
 On 12 June 1961 Canada and the U.S. reached and signed an agreement to improve the SAGE program whereby Canada would assume financial responsibility and operation of the Sites on the PINETREE Radar Line.
 Gypsumville was to be a new link in the chain.
 It was to be the latest Heavy Radar Equipment available.